 Student feedback is highly valued.
 We use such feedback, together with the latest research and development in the field, to continually update the programme content and keep our courses relevant and engaging.

-To get an idea of how some previous students have found the AMT MSc, a number of student feedback profiles are presented below.
+To get an idea of how some previous students have found the MSc AMT, a range of graduate profiles and feedback from our alumni over the past few years are presented below.

 Christina Hardister, MSc AMT alumna, 2017